Rolando de Lamare

-Rolando de Lamare (10 November 1888 – 20 July 1963), was a Brazilian footballer who played as a midfielder.
+Rolando de Lamare (10 November 1888 – 20 July 1963) was a Brazilian footballer who played as a midfielder.

-Career
+Club career

-Midfielder, Rolando played for Botafogo Football Club (incorporated by the current Botafogo FR) from the first edition of the Campeonato Carioca in 1906 until 1914, participating in the titles of 1907, 1910 and 1912.
+Rolando played for Botafogo Football Club (incorporated by the current Botafogo FR) from the first edition of the Campeonato Carioca in 1906 until 1914, participating in the titles of 1907, 1910 and 1912.

 International career

 Lamare played in just one match for the Brazil national team, the first in history, against Exeter City, 21 July 1914.

 Personal life

-Rolando is brother of the also footballers Abelardo de Lamare and Adhemaro de Lamare.
+Rolando was the brother of fellow footballers Abelardo de Lamare and Adhemaro de Lamare.
 In 1912, he began studying medicine at UFRJ, abandoning his football career in 1914.
 Lamare specialized in urology.